mikeywaites/kim/docs/quickstart.rst

 Options on Fields
 -----------------

-*Fields* can take options which control where and how the data is treated.
+*Fields* can take options which control where the data is found and how it is treated.

 Common options include:

 * `required` - specify this field may not be omitted when marshaling